The Outer Worlds weapons – damage types, special effects, detailed stats, and best weapons revealed

 The Outer Worlds does a pretty bang-up job with its arsenal of weapons, giving you a great deal of scope for choice and customisation – but it’s all at the cost of complexity.
 Each weapon has many more associated stats than we’re used to seeing in most games of its ilk, not factoring in weapon type buffs, damage types, special effects, mods, and anything else that may affect your time with that gun.

-Our The Outer Worlds weapons guide will walk you through all of these things, along with useful tips on getting your hands on the very best weapons the game has to offer.
+Our The Outer Worlds weapons guide will walk you through all of these things, along with useful tips for getting your hands on the very best weapons the game has to offer.

 The Outer Worlds weapons guide contents